apache/couchdb/share/doc/src/api/document/common.rst

 .. http:copy:: /{db}/{docid}

-  The :http:method:`COPY` (which is non-standard HTTP) copies an existing document to a new or existing document.
+  The :method:`COPY` (which is non-standard HTTP) copies an existing document to a new or existing document.

-  The source document is specified on the request line, with the :http:header:`Destination` header of the request specifying the target document.
+  The source document is specified on the request line, with the :header:`Destination` header of the request specifying the target document.

   :param db: Database name